Mehiläinen Group’s patient register privacy statement

-Health services provided by an independent practitioner operating in Mehiläinen (or a company on behalf of which the practitioner operates), excluding occupational health services organised by Mehiläinen: The practitioner (or a company on behalf of which the practitioner operates) treating the patient.
+Healthcare services provided by a private practitioner operating in Mehiläinen (or a company on behalf of which the private practitioner operates):

-The practitioner has assigned the technical maintenance of the register to Mehiläinen.
+The private practitioner has assigned the technical maintenance of the register to Mehiläinen.

 Information on any disclosure of data and the grounds for disclosure.

-In the patient register of occupational health, also the patient's employer and the possible health risks connected to the workplace.
+The occupational health patient register also includes the patient's employer and the health risks that may be associated with the workplace.

-Information on whether the patient permits physicians treating him or her at Mehiläinen to see other pri-vate physicians’ patient records when this is necessary for his or her treatment.
+Information on whether the patient permits physicians treating them at Mehiläinen to see the medical history made by other private physicians when this is necessary for their treatment.

-Information on whether the patient gives private physicians treating him or her at Mehiläinen permission to see Mehiläinen Occupational Health's patient records when this is necessary for his or her treatment.
+Information on whether the patient permits other private physicians treating them at Mehiläinen to see any medical history in the Mehiläinen occupational health care register when this is necessary for their treatment.

-The information from the medical staff pertaining to a patient and the patient's appointment information are stored as a sub-register of the patient register.
+The information on the healthcare personnel participating in the patient's treatment and the patient's appointment information is stored as a sub-register of the patient register.

 4.1 Regular sources of information